princeton-sns/scuba/client-bench/README.md

 ### Password Manager (`update_password` function)

-To run password manager benchmarks, run
+To run password manager benchmarks, run:

 ```sh
 cargo run --release -- pass
 ```

-This should create
-an `update_pass_output_[num]` directory, where `num` monotonically increases if there already exists an `update_pass_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).
+from the `client-bench` directory.
+This should create an `update_pass_output_[num]` directory, where `num` monotonically increases if there already exists an `update_pass_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).

 ### Family Social Media (`edit_post` function)

-To run family app benchmarks, run
+To run family app benchmarks, run:

 ```sh
 cargo run --release -- fam
 ```

-This should create
-an `edit_post_output_[num]` directory, where `num` monotonically increases if there already exists an `edit_post_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).
+from the `client-bench` directory.
+This should create an `edit_post_output_[num]` directory, where `num` monotonically increases if there already exists an `edit_post_output_[num]` directory (the highest `num` corresponds to the most recent benchmark results).